Stonemason in Yorkshire

 Why Choose The Yorkshire Lime Company For A Stonemason In Yorkshire?

-The Yorkshire lime company is dedicated to preserving the history and Heritage of the region.
+The Yorkshire Lime Company is dedicated to preserving the history and heritage of the region.
 We are qualified and experienced in brick and stone masonry repairs and use only traditional lime mortar.
 Using hot lime mortar ensures that your heritage building is repaired correctly, using materials compatible with the original construction.
-We understand the importance of conserving our architectural Heritage and are committed to providing the highest quality repair work possible.
+We understand the importance of conserving our architectural heritage and are committed to providing the highest-quality repair work possible.
 Contact us today to discuss your masonry repair needs.

 We are using locally sourced materials where possible.
 Our years of experience give us the knowledge and ability to match existing brickwork and historic mortars perfectly.
-We are committed to protecting the Heritage of the area and ensuring that it is preserved for future generations.
+We are committed to protecting the heritage of the area and ensuring that it is preserved for future generations.
 Contact us today to discuss your repair needs, and we will be happy to help.

-Some of the main reasons why we believe that you should choose us for
+Some of the main reasons why we believe that you should choose us for:

 - We offer a range of professional masonry services

-- We have years of Heritage industry experience
+- We have years of heritage industry experience

 - We’re well known across the whole of Yorkshire

-- We’re passionate about preserving Yorkshires historic homes
+- We’re passionate about preserving Yorkshire’s historic homes

 - We’re competitively priced with other Heritage masons across the UK